 “The truth will set you free, but first it will make you miserable.”- James A. Garfield, 20th President of the United States.

 We have heard the Bible quote and read the verse where Jesus says, “And ye shall know the truth, and the truth shall make you free,” (John 8 :32 KJV) and it’s the tail end, “the truth shall set you free”, that is quoted the most.
 From the sincere and sobering speeches of Martin Luther Kings Jr. to the hysterical Jim Carey in the movie Liar Liar, this quote is so widely known that you’d have to be living under a rock on Mars to not have heard it.

-However popular the quote, I have only recently heard this version of it from President Garfield which adds the idea that first it will make you miserable.
-So there are two sides to the liberating truth: first it makes you miserable, second it makes you free.
 I am sure that when Garfield said it he wasn’t making a theological statement, however, there is an underlying spiritual truth to this quote.